Roasts: How to cook and what are the different types?

 All roasts need to be cooked low and slow.
 That is due to the area in which these cuts come from on the animal.
 They are "tougher" pieces of meat but when cooked properly, they are tender and extremely flavorful.

-Our roasts are dry aged and have great flavor.
-The cooking tips and methods that I am sharing are when I cook our roasts.
-99% of the time, the first time I cook a roast is the "basic" way.
+99% of the time, I cook a roast the "basic" way the first time.
 Meaning I season with salt and pepper, garlic, maybe some onion or other aromatics, and that is it.
-I like to cook it simple the first time as I know the flavor of the beef will be perfect and then we can use the roast for leftovers however we would like.
+I like to cook it simple the first time as I know the flavor of the beef will be perfect - simple and delicious.
+Then we can use the roast for leftovers however we would like - different seasonings, sauces, etc.

 Chuck & Arm Roasts:

 When comparing roasts, the Chuck and Arm Roast are similar when it comes to cooking methods.
 While the Chuck Roast has more marbling, both are flavorful and are great to cook low and slow as well as on the smoker.
-When we cook roasts on the smoker, we cook partially on the smoker then finish in the crock pot or oven.

 Sirloin & Rump Roasts: